andrew-pa/cavern/spec/kernel.md

 ### `read_env_value`
 Reads a value from the kernel about the current process environment.
 Unlike all other system calls, because this call is infallible, the value to be read is returned from the call instead of an error.
+If the discriminant passed as `value_to_read` is unknown, zero will be returned.

 #### Arguments
 | Name       | Type                 | Notes                            |